-This is a relatively rare form of Alzheimer's disease in which individuals are diagnosed with the disease before age 65, usually in their 40s and 50s.
+Early-onset (also called young-onset) Alzheimer’s disease is a relatively rare form of the disease usually diagnosed in individuals under the age of 65 -- usually in their 40s and 50s.
 Less than five percent of all Alzheimer's disease patients have this type.
 Symptoms of early-onset Alzheimer's disease are similar to those of late-onset Alzheimer's disease, but the person often is still active with work, family and social activities when the symptoms begin.

 Symptoms of Alzheimer's disease include:

 - Poor or decreased judgment

 - Impaired visuospatial skills (ability to recognize and organize information when one sees something and then interpret what one sees; examples, reading, recognizing shapes, following a map)

 - Social withdrawal and less willingness to interact with others

 - Loss of motivation or initiative

 What are the differences between early-onset and late-onset Alzheimer's disease?

 In addition to age, there are other differences between early-onset and late-onset Alzheimer's disease, including the following:

 - Most cases of early-onset Alzheimer's disease appears to be linked with a genetic defect on chromosome 1 or 14; late-onset Alzheimer's is not linked to this genetic defect.
 Also Down syndrome patients develop early onset Alzheimer’s dementia after the age of 40 because they have an inherent defect on chromosome 21.
 Some patients who have early onset Alzheimer’s disease have the ApoE 4/4 gene, which is a very strong genetic risk factor for disease development.